USRSE/usrse23/pages/participate/participate.md

 - **Submissions open**: Tuesday, February 14, 2023
 - **Workshops, Tutorials, and BoF submissions due**: Tuesday, April 11, 2023
 - **Notification of authors for workshops, tutorials, and BoFs**: Wednesday, May 3, 2023
-- **Registration for authors of workshops, tutorials, and BoFs**: Monday, June 26, 2023
+- **Registration for authors of workshops, tutorials, and BoFs**: mid-July 2023

 ------